grauds/clematis.doc/docs/clematis-explained/module-bundlers.md

 module.exports = [webpackClientConfig, webpackServerConfig];
 ````
-It just includes two more webpack configuration files, one for client and another for server
+It just includes two more webpack configuration files, one for a client and another for a server
 and returns joint configuration in a tuple.

 ### Express Web Framework